Moritz Engler, CEO, and Founder of Inflight VR tells us about a technology platform that enables safe usage of VR in a travel context.

-Moritz Engler: Inflight VR originally tackled the problem of idle time during traveling.
+Moritz Engler: Inflight VR originally tackled the problem of idle time during travelling.
 Think about the time that is wasted during a transatlantic flight.
-Inflight VR offers a solution that entertains the passenger through an immersive experience while at the same time generates ancillary revenues for the travel company (e.g., the airline).
+Inflight VR offers a solution that entertains the passenger through an immersive experience while at the same time generating ancillary revenues for the travel company (e.g., the airline).
 With our expert team consisting of several developers who hold a PhD in VR, we have developed a technology platform that enables a safe usage of VR in the travel context.
 One example is that the company has built a patented communication system between the crew and the immersed passenger.

 During COVID, we started branching out into different fields to apply VR technology in the broader B2B but also B2C context.
 For enterprise clients, we launched VR Works, which offers proven and working use cases for businesses.
 VR Works supports enterprises that want to get started with VR by delivering end-to-end solutions (including VR content production, VR hardware, project management, and logistics).
-In terms of B2C, we launched Firstrow, which is the first on demand VR home delivery service for cultural content (similar to the early Netflix DVD rental model) in Europe.
+In terms of B2C, we launched Firstrow, which is the first on-demand VR home delivery service for cultural content (similar to the early Netflix DVD rental model) in Europe.

 How does the coronavirus pandemic affect your business finances?